stormasm/spanish/verbs/reflexive.md

 ##### acostarse, to go to bed

+- a qué hora te acostaste, what time did you go to bed ?
+- me acosté a las 12 (medianoche)
 - voy a acostarme tarde, I am going to stay up late.

 ##### sentirse mal, to feel bad